The Simplicial Cylinder DG Ring: Introduction

 \begin{rem} Holstein, in the paper \cite{Ho}, studies simplicial resolutions of DG categories.
-For a DG category $\cat{B}$ he produces a simplicial DG category $\cat{B}_{\bullet} = \{ \cat{B}_q \}_{q \in \N}$.
-The constructions are rather involved; but in Example 3.5 he shows that his $\cat{B}_1$ agrees with Tabuada's path object, see Remark \ref{rem:245} above.
+For a DG category $\cat{B}$ they produce a simplicial DG category $\cat{B}_{\bullet} = \{ \cat{B}_q \}_{q \in \N}$.
+The constructions are rather involved; but in Example 3.5 they show that their $\cat{B}_1$ agrees with Tabuada's path object, see Remark \ref{rem:245} above, and hence also with our $\opn{Cyl}_{1}(\cat{B})$.
 This might indicate that Holstein's simplicial DG category $\cat{B}_{\bullet}$ agrees with our simplicial DG category $\opn{Cyl}_{}(\cat{B})$ from Remark \ref{rem:248}.
-However we could not verify the details.
+However we could not verify the details. \end{rem}

-One of the main results in the paper \cite{Ho} is Proposition 3.10, which asserts that $\cat{B}_{\bullet}$ is a Reedy fibrant simplicial DG category.
-There was an error in the proof, which was eventually corrected in \cite{AP} and \cite[Erratum]{Ho}.

-Assuming that Holstein's construction of the simplicial DG category $\cat{B}_{\bullet}$ does agree with our $\opn{Cyl}_{}(\cat{B})$, one might wonder if his result mentioned above is related to our Theorem \ref{thm:150}.
-And if so, perhaps our technical Theorem \ref{thm:245}, upgraded to DG categories, could simplify some of the difficult arguments in the papers \cite{Ho} and \cite{AP}. \end{rem}

 We end the Introduction with an outline of the paper.

 {\bf Section 1.} We recall Keller derivations and the Keller cylinder DG ring.
 Then we recall the definition of semi-free DG rings, and prove some results about their lifting properties, extending results from \cite{Ye1} and \cite{Ye2}.